UPDATED MAR 23, 2020

-Come for the waterfall views, stay for a day of taking in all of Minnesota’s natural glory.
+Come for the waterfall views, stay for a day of taking in all 193-acres of Minnesota’s natural glory.
 The 53-foot drop of Minnehaha Falls provides a beautiful backdrop for whatever your day includes, whether that be grabbing a bite at Sea Salt Eatery, taking Fido to the dog park, or adventuring on the park’s 12 miles of biking/hiking trails.
-Whenever you visit, be prepared to make a return trip — it’s impossible to decide whether the falls are at their best free fallin’ in the summer or frozen solid in the winter.
+Whenever you visit, be prepared to make a return trip — it’s impossible to decide whether the falls are at their best.

 It just wouldn’t be a list of best parks without a Como shoutout.
-Seriously, what other park do you know that has a free zoo, an amusement park, both mini and regular-sized golf, a conservatory, a Japanese garden, a lake, and an aquatic center?
+Seriously, what other park do you know that has a free zoo, an amusement park, both mini and regular-sized golf, a conservatory, a Japanese garden, a lake, and an aquatic center in its 450-acre space?
 If that’s not enough to keep you busy, Como also has all of the traditional park amenities you know and love, including over two miles of paved trails, playgrounds, picnic shelters, firepits, and more.

 Looking to unwind after a long day?
 Head to Nicollet Park for a mini-getaway.
 Connected by bridges to both downtown Minneapolis and the Mississippi riverfront, the park provides a bit of calm in the middle of the city.
 Visitors can take a break on a riverside park bench, get an up-close view of Saint Anthony Falls, catch live music at the amphitheater, or take a horse-drawn carriage ride.